Junior Carnivals, Competition and Surf Education

 Bronze or SRC holders are asked to support us on normal nippers with water events and those whose children are competing are also asked to volunteer to assist with water safety at carnivals.
 We are generally given one water area to look after and employ a rotational roster system to engage as many as possible in this task.

-There is a Level One Official’s courses scheduled for 8th November with an online component to be submitted prior to attending the course.
+Level One Officials courses are online.
 Participants are sent a link to complete and submit the home task and print a certificate of completion to take to the course.
 The $90 cost is paid by Freshwater SLSC.

 Level One Courses:

 The course will provide you with the theory required to attend 3 carnivals as a trainee official.
-If you have any questions or you are interested in attending the official course please contact Karen Blakeney.
+If you have any questions or you are interested in attending the official course please contact Jenny Bourgeois.

 Attendance to carnivals requires the transfer of a tent for protection from the elements and a rescue board for water safety for EACH Age Group.
 The equipment needs to be transported from the Club to the carnival location.